V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/ultimachine.md

 ![!power](https://www.v1engineering.com/wp-content/uploads/2017/04/MVIMG_20180207_1615342.jpg){: width="400"}

 You can add a Short jumper to get power to both ports, mind the polarity.
-The board does have labels but the Diagram below should be a little more clear.
+The board does have labels but the Diagram below should be a little clearer.

 Best practice not to use any adapters.
-If your power supply has a barrel jack you can cut it of and wire it up directly, again double check the polarity, some red and white wires are opposite of what you would expect.
+If your power supply has a barrel jack you can cut it off and wire it up directly, again double check the polarity, some red and white wires are opposite of what you would expect.

 ### Adding an LCD